Nwagyu!Nwagyu!

 Before building your application, you need to decide which operating system you want to target, as Epsilon's system (NWA) is not the same format as the one used by Omega/Upsilon

-Differences between Omega and Upsilon
+Differences between Omega/Upsilon and Epsilon

 Upsilon and Omega (extapp)